DOI-USGS/snow-to-flow/README.md

 - You will need 'node.js' installed on your system
 - If you run into trouble starting the project, it is usually fixed by running `npm rebuild node-sass`
-- The Windows operating system does not like our environment variables and messes up the local build.

 To fix that, do the following: